sdzx-1/troupe/README.md

 - **If the role is the sender**: It calls the state's `process` function to generate a message, then sends this message through the channel to all roles in the `receiver` list.
 It then transitions to the next state specified by the message's `NextState`.
 - **If the role is a receiver**: It receives a message from the channel (from the sender), calls the corresponding preprocess function `preprocess_N` (where N is the role's position in the `receiver` list), and then transitions to the next state specified by the message.
-- **If the role does not participate in this round**: The state is irrelevant to it—it simply skips this round, but may receive a "notification" from other roles (see below) to synchronize to a new state.
+- **If the role does not participate in this round**: The state is irrelevant to it—it simply skips this round, but always waits to receive a "notification" from other roles (see below) to synchronize to a new state.

 This design ensures that the execution path for each role is **unique and deterministic**: each state explicitly defines who sends, who receives, what is sent, and where to go next.